Juniper/terraform-provider-mist/docs/resources/site_wlan.md

 - `sponsor_email_domains` (List of String) list of domain allowed for sponsor email.
 Required if `sponsor_enabled` is `true` and `sponsors` is empty.
 - `sponsor_enabled` (Boolean) whether sponsor is enabled
 - `sponsor_expire` (Number) interval for which guest remains authorized using sponsor auth (in minutes), if not provided, uses expire`
-- `sponsor_link_validity_duration` (Number) how long to remain valid sponsored guest request approve/deny link received in email, in minutes.
+- `sponsor_link_validity_duration` (String) how long to remain valid sponsored guest request approve/deny link received in email, in minutes.
 - `sponsor_notify_all` (Boolean) whether to notify all sponsors that are mentioned in `sponsors` object.
 Both `sponsor_notify_all` and `predefined_sponsors_enabled` should be true in order to notify sponsors.
 If true, email sent to 10 sponsors in no particular order.
 - `sponsor_status_notify` (Boolean) if enabled, guest will get email about sponsor's action (approve/deny)
 - `sponsors` (Map of String) object of allowed sponsors email with name.
 Required if `sponsor_enabled` is `true` and `sponsor_email_domains` is empty.